How I Cope with Migraines

 Silk hair scrunchies - Tension headaches from tight ponytails are very real, but when I don’t feel good, the last thing I want is hair in my face.
 These little silk scrunchies are not only great for your hair, but they keep all of your hair out of your face without any added pressure to your head.
 A little pricey, but absolutely worth it.

 Junel Fe 1/20 birth control - Probably controversial to add, but my pharmacist really helped me out with this so I wanted to add my experience in case it helps anyone else.
 Some of my worst migraines are hormonal migraines, and I definitely suffer from the “withdrawal” headaches during the placebo-pill week.
 My doctor had suggested skipping the placebo will and taking pill packs back-to-back, but that left me with daily, bad headaches - not fun.
 I also take this birth control ONLY - no generic, no substitutions.
 Talk to your pharmacist about this if you have trouble; some will say that the differences are minor, but my pharmacist said that getting different packs every month/ quarter can absolutely trigger migraines, so now I stick to the same one and that has helped a TON.
-Further, I take the pill at the exact same time every day, and that regulation has helped me avoid migraines and lessen the withdrawl period, too.
+I also take the pill at the exact same time every day, and that regulation has helped me avoid migraines and lessen the withdrawl period, too.

 Essential oil diffuser - I know essential oils can be controversial, and I’m sensitive to scents, so I don’t want anything strong when I have a migraine, but adding 1-2 drops (not 8-10, super mild) of peppermint does help soothe the brain-pounding feeling that can make me feel nauseous.